 It is quite possible you get too much heat from the continuous gentle fire at times.
 This might happen when a new piece of firewood was put in after the first one died out.
 When it catches fire flames could be taller and so producing more heat.
 Although this lasts only a short while till the outer layer of the wood burns.
 Then soon after it creates an ashy surface on outside which acts as a block between this piece's inside thus slowing the burning speed rate and stops releasing too much energy in a heat form.

 During this short time pizza can burn a bit on the side towards the fire.
-All that needs to be done is to take the pizza out in a half time of it's heat affections, turn/twist it on the paddle 180° (or the pizza tray) and put it back in again to let the heat to finish it's job.
+All that needs to be done is to take the pizza out in a half time of it's heat affections, turn/twist it around on the paddle 180° (or the pizza tray) and put it back in again to let the heat to finish it's job.
 If the heat was too intense pizza could still be placed just in the entry of the dome where it is cooler or rather wait a while-while rolling the next base in the mean time.

 When you start using a wood oven, without going to the university to study about it, this is how your crispy pizzas will look like - BUT remember one logical thing "who would eat only pizza every time?"
 It would be rather too boring!
 I want to cook and bake and roast etc. everything when I decide.
 Also the same for if you contemplate building your own wood fired oven - whether simple or more advanced - my oven building workshops on cdrom with 370 (second very popular Masterly Tail oven MTo workshop disk contains 1000+) detailed large images of all construction stages will show you how and will make you to succeed.